Drag site icon to your taskbar to pin site.

 World Superbike Racer Bios

 Since he campaigned the 2002 MotoGP Championship as a rookie, John Hopkins has competed with a variety of classes and teams.
-Now, the American returns to World Superbike with Crescent Suzuki in search of his first world title.
 Read more on the John Hopkins racer bio page.

 Son of the legendary Ron Haslam, Leon Haslam is poised to make his own mark on motorcycle racing history as a leading contender for the World Superbike Championship.
 Read more on the Leon Haslam bio page for career highlights, pictures, and news.